Rojen Barnas

 Rojen Barnas is the pen name of Mehmet Gemici (born 1945), a contemporary Kurdish poet and writer.
 He was born in the Diyarbakır region in south-eastern Turkey.
 He became active in Kurdish politics in the 1970s.
 He has made his home in Sweden since 1981.
-He started publishing a Kurdish magazine called Tîrêj in the 1970s.
+He started publishing a Kurdish magazine called Tîrêj in the 1970s where he wrote several works on Kurdish history.
 He has also published articles in other Kurdish journals such as Hêvî and Nûdem.